julelang/manual/src/integrated-jule/api/api-development.md

 :::

 ::: warning
 Jule does not check export identifiers.
-So you're doing low-level work and you must know what you're doing.
+So you're doing low-level work, and you must know what you're doing.
 Any incorrect export identifier may cause compilation errors.

 Additionally, Jule does not check whether export definitions collide with a different function.
 Therefore, it is recommended to set a custom prefix, especially if you are creating a backend API for your public libraries.
-For example, for the `barbaz` function in your `foo` package, this identifier might be more safe: `__foo_barbaz`
+For example, for the `barbaz` function in your `foo` package, this identifier might be safer: `__foo_barbaz`.
 :::